FAIR-by-Design-Methodology/IDCC24workshop/resources/01 FAIR-IMPACT/metadata_content.md

 ## Scope

-We use the Research Software definition from the FAIR4RS output:
+FAIR-IMPACT uses the Research Software definition from the FAIR4RS output:

 > Research Software includes source code files, algorithms, scripts, computational workflows and executables that were created during the research process or for a research purpose.
 Software components (e.g., operating systems, libraries, dependencies, packages, scripts, etc.) that are used for research but were not created during or specifically for research should be considered software in research and not Research Software.
 This differentiation may vary between disciplines.
 The minimal requirement for achieving computational reproducibility is that all the computational components (Research Software, software used in research, and hardware) used during the research are identified, described, and made accessible to the extent that is possible.
 (Gruenpeter et al., 2021)

 ## Goals

 FAIR-IMPACT Guidelines for recommended metadata standards for research software within the EOSC aim to:

 1. create a cohesive and standardized approach to research software metadata collection and curation that benefits all stakeholders involved;
 2. help the target audience identifying key requirements and best practices that can improve the quality and reproducibility of their research software.

 ## State of The Art of Best Practices and Guidelines

 FAIR-IMPACT covers the main themes that are part of the prominent practices and guidelines both within and outside academia.
 The analysis is divided thematically, covering:

 - Software development platforms and version control systems
 - Accessibility and preservation (A = Archive)
 - Reference and identification (R = Reference)